-Hi, I’m the Welfare Officer, Rich.
-I’m someone you can talk to about things like questioning your orientation or gender, coming out, sexual health, or anything else – it doesn’t have to be ‘really important’ and you don’t need to identify as LGBT+.
-You can email me at email@example.com, and if you’d rather meet up in person or talk over Skype/the phone, just let me know.
+You can talk to the Welfare Officers, Elia and Louis, about things like questioning your orientation or gender, coming out, sexual health, or anything else – it doesn’t have to be ‘really important’ and you don’t need to identify as LGBT+.
+You can email us at email@example.com, and if you’d rather meet up in person or talk the phone, just let us know.

 There are a number of other resources available as well, both inside and outside the university.